All implementation materials contained on this page can be downloaded in this PDF: Implementation Planning Guide [PDF]

 CPM Implementation Planning: A Goal-Oriented Approach

 All California child welfare agencies are implementing the Core Practice Model (CPM) over the next few years.
-Each county needs to assess what ways of doing business already support the CPM and what aspects of the CPM—practice behaviors, leadership behaviors, and organizational elements—need to be launched or strengthened.
+Each county needs to assess what business processes exist that already support the CPM and what aspects of the CPM—practice behaviors, leadership behaviors, and organizational elements—need to be launched or strengthened.
 This will look different for each county, given its location, size, service population and goals.

 As with any journey, it is important to begin with the end in mind.
 It starts with describing what will be happening when your county reaches the next level of CPM implementation, then working backwards to design what it will take to get there.
 Collectively planning toward achieving this future state helps counties strategically target their CPM implementation efforts toward the goals the child welfare agency and its partners want to achieve.